NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shockguard-coil.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "shockguard-coil"
 aliases: "Shockguard Coil"
 source: "Pathfinder Guns & Gears"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "rare"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 10
 weight:
 value: "175"
 subvalue: "gp"
 invest:
 usage: "affixed to a shield"
 license: "ORC"
 identify:
 description: "**Usage** affixed to a shield  **Activate** `pf2:0` (concentrate)  **Trigger** You Shield Block a foe's melee attack with the affixed shield.  * * *  This miniature Stasian coil talisman emits small sparks when jostled.
 It uses a combination of Stasian technology and battle magic to erupt in electricity when discharged.
 When you activate the coil, the foe takes 2d12 electricity damage (DC 27 Reflex check save).
 On a failed save, the foe is [[Conditions/Off-Guard|Off-Guard]] until the start of its next turn."
 powerTitle1:
 actionEconomy1:
 type1: